moonstar-x/old-server-setup/docs/packages-and-programs.md

     sudo adduser $USER vboxusers

 We're not there yet, we still need to install the extension that will let VirtualBox run a VRDP server so we can use the VM remotely through an RDP connection.
-[Download the latest VirtualBox Extension Pack from Oracle's official site](https://www.virtualbox.org/wiki/Downloads).
+[Download the VirtualBox Extension Pack corresponding to your version from Oracle's official site](https://download.virtualbox.org/virtualbox/).
+To check your VirtualBox version, run:

+    vboxmanage --version

 Copy the link, download through *wget* and install.
-(Keep in mind the example below may show an outdated and probably unavailable link.)
+(Keep in mind the example may show a link uncompatible with your VirtualBox version).

     wget https://download.virtualbox.org/virtualbox/5.2.16/Oracle_VM_VirtualBox_Extension_Pack-5.2.16.vbox-extpack
     sudo VBoxManage extpack install Oracle_VM_VirtualBox_Extension_Pack-5.2.16.vbox-extpack

 ### Creating a VM

 Creating a VM is done through a series of commands, the process can be a little long to write so keep an eye of what you're about to input in your terminal window.
 As an example we'll install [Lubuntu 18.04 64-bit](https://lubuntu.net/downloads/).
 Download the *iso* file and keep it somewhere (for example in **~/Downloads**).

 Before we begin, we need to see what is our network interface, which is usually called *eth0 enp0s3 wlan0* etc, depending on how many interfaces the server has or interface type.
 To see your interface name type in console: